This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 When you install SSProtect, it extends File Explorer in two ways:

-- It provides Overlay icons for Managed files, providing a status indication for Managed Content
+- It provides Overlay icons for Managed files, providing a status indicator for Managed Content

 - It extends the File Explorer context menu, providing a means to Activate and Release Protections